akka/akka/akka-docs/rst/scala/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceSerializerDocSpec.scala#custom-serializer-config

 to the application configuration.
-If not specified, a default serializer is used, which is the ``JavaSerializer`` in this example.
+If not specified, a default serializer is used.

 Testing
 =======